-The iOS 14.1 update could fix performance issues like severe battery drain, UI lag, Bluetooth problems, random reboots, lockups and freezes, and various issues with first-party applications.
+The iOS 14.3 could also fix performance issues like severe battery drain, UI lag, Bluetooth problems, random reboots, lockups and freezes, and various issues with first-party applications.

 For more on iOS 13's bug fixes, take a look at our guide.